Elucidating the solution space of extended reverse-time SDE for diffusion models: Elucidating the Solution Space of ER SDE

-Fig.\ref{FEI_FID} illustrates that unfavorable choices of \(\phi(x)\) (such as ER SDE 2) lead to significant discretization errors and inefficient sampling.
-Thus, it is crucial to carefully select the noise scale function \(\phi(x)\) to achieve high-quality sampling with fewer steps.
-Since the optimal solution of ER SDE is ODE, our initial idea is to make the FEI coefficient as close as possible to the ODE case, i.e.,
+Fig.\ref{FEI_FID} illustrates that unfavorable choices of \(\phi(x)\) (such as ER SDE 2) lead to significant one-step prediction errors and inefficient sampling.
+With inappropriate \(\phi(x)\) and limited NFE, the role of noise correction is not prominent.
+Thus, it is crucial to carefully select the noise scale function \(\phi(x)\) to achieve high-quality sampling with fewer NFE.

-Since Eq.(\ref{ersde}) involves implicit Langevin diffusion, which can effectively correct any errors in the early sampling steps~\citep{karras2022elucidating}, it is reasonable to allow for a controlled amplification of errors when the number of steps is relatively small.
-Consequently, we propose an alternative ER SDE solver where
+In order to achieve rapid sampling, we make the FIE coefficient as close as possible to the ODE case, which has the minimum one-step prediction errors.
+To further enhance the quality of generated images, we introduce a moderate amount of noise during the sampling process, i.e., allowing for a controlled amplification of one-step prediction errors when NFE is relatively small.
+Consequently, we propose a customized ER SDE solver where

-Although ER SDE 5 exhibits more significant errors in the early stages ($\sim$100 steps) in Fig.\ref{FEI_FID}(a), its later-stage errors closely approach the minimum error (i.e., the error of the ODE).
-As a result, the image quality produced by ER SDE 5 becomes comparable to that of ER SDE 4 on the CIFAR-10 dataset~\citep{krizhevsky2009learning}, as shown in Fig.\ref{FEI_FID}(b).
-In fact, ER SDE 5 demonstrates superior performance on the ImageNet $64\times 64$ dataset~\citep{deng2009imagenet}(see Table \ref{sde4vs5}).
-Therefore, we select ER SDE 5 as the noise scale function by default in the subsequent experiments.
-This strategy not only facilitates rapid sampling but also contributes to preserving the stochastic noise introduced by the reverse process, thereby enhancing diversity in the generated images.
+Although ER SDE 4 exhibits more significant one-step prediction errors in the early stages ($\sim$100 NFE) in Fig.\ref{FEI_FID}(a), its later-stage errors closely approach the minimum error (i.e., the error of the ODE).
+As a result, ER SDE 4 has the potential to generate high-quality images while maintaining efficiency of ODE solvers (see Fig.\ref{FEI_FID}(b)).

+We select ER SDE 4 as the noise scale function by default in the subsequent experiments.
+This strategy not only facilitates rapid sampling but also contributes to preserving the stochastic noise introduced by the reverse process, thereby enhancing higher-quality in the generated images.
 In fact, there are countless possible choices for $\phi(x)$, and we have only provided a few examples here.
-Researchers should select the suitable one based on specific application scenarios, as detailed in Appendix \ref{customize_nosie_scale}.
+Researchers should select the suitable one based on specific application scenarios, as detailed in Supp.1.10.

-\section{EXPERIMENTS}
+\section{Experiments}